A theory of dormant opers on pointed stable curves -- a proof of Joshi's conjecture: Flat vector bundles in positive characteristic

-where the second isomorphism arises from Grothendieck-Serre duality and the third isomorphism follows from the isomorphism (\ref{firstisom}).
-One verifies from the definition of $\oint$ that this composite coincides with $\oint''$.
-Thus, $\oint''$ is an isomorphism.
-Also, a similar argument (together with the isomorphism (\ref{secondisom})) shows that $\oint'''$ is an isomorphism, and hence, the right-hand vertical sequence of (\ref{oint}) is exact.
-Moreover, the ``five lemma" applied to the diagram (\ref{oint}) gives rise to the fact that $\oint'$ is an isomorphism (i.e., $\oint$ is nondegenerate). \end{proof}
+coincides with $\oint''$, where the first arrow arises from the first isomorphism in (\ref{firstisom}) and the second arrow follows from Grothendieck-Serre duality.
+In particular, $\oint''$ turns out to be an isomorphism.
+A similar argument (using the dual of the second isomorphism in (\ref{firstisom})) shows that $\oint'''$ is an isomorphism, which implies the exactness of the lower horizontal sequence of (\ref{oint}).
+By the five lemma applied to (\ref{oint}), we see that $\oint'$ is an isomorphism, i.e., $\oint$ is nondegenerate. \end{proof}